-Rooftop tents are having a moment in 2020, and it’s easy to see why.
+Rooftop tents have never been more popular, and it’s easy to see why.
 Rather than having to meticulously stake out and assemble your tent and sleep system once you arrive at camp, rooftop designs pop up or fold out from the top of your vehicle and come equipped with comfortable mattresses for a good night’s sleep.
-Designs range from budget-friendly softshells to premium hardshell and overlanding models built to take a licking, but all of the rooftop tents below keep you off the ground, are relatively easy to set up and stow, have rugged builds, and free up valuable storage space in your vehicle.
-For more background information, see our rooftop tent comparison table and buying advice below the picks.
+Designs range from budget-friendly softshells to premium hardshell and overlanding models built to take a licking, but all of the rooftop tents here keep you off the ground, are relatively easy to set up and stow, and free up valuable storage space in your vehicle.
+Below are our favorite rooftop tents of 2023.
+For more background information, see our comparison table and buying advice below the picks.

 Best Hardshell Rooftop Tent